Payday Super

 • Review cashflow impacts of moving from ‘quarterly lump sum’ to ‘every pay run’.

-• Decide your payment pathway post-SBSCH (bank/direct to funds vs commercial clearing house).
+• Decide your payment pathways if you currently use SBSCH (bank/direct to fund vs commercial clearing house).

 See our Get ready for Payday Super how to guide and checklist (PDF) for the steps you need to take before 1 July 2026.